MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/consolidate-multiple-yammer-networks.md

 - What role should users have in planning the consolidation?
 Consider using a Yammer group on each secondary network to help plan the changes.

 - What's the timing?
 Do we need down-time?
-If so, what's the best time to schedule this?
+If so, what's the best time to schedule the consolidation?

 - What's the best way to communicate with the users before and after the consolidation?